UX Design for SaaS: The Ultimate Guide

 Any SaaS operates on a subscription basis.
 As such, it is your strategic goal to ensure a customer stays subscribed for as long as possible.

-Retention is a huge topic in itself, but here are the best ways to keep retention high:
+User retention is a huge topic in itself, but here are the best ways to keep retention high:

 Building habit loops